thebarlow/thebarlow.github.io/_projects/portfolio.md

 date: 2024-05-28
 ---

 This is a Portfolio Website, created for myself.
 I used Jekyll, a static site generator, which is built on Ruby.
 My website is hosted using GitHub pages, with CloudFlare being my DNS.
-The hostname is rented yearly at the moment.
+The hostname is rented yearly.

 I hope to use this website as an interactive Resume of sorts.
 Perhaps I will eventually use it as a blog, which is the stated purpose of Jekyll.